CBD for hot flashes

 - Emotional stress, irritability, or depressive moods

-- Social limitations, for example due to fear of visible sweating
+- Social limitations, for example due to anxiety about visible sweating

-These symptoms are expressions of a hormonally induced dysregulation of the autonomic nervous system.
+These symptoms are an expression of a hormonally induced dysregulation of the autonomic nervous system.
 Therefore, research is increasingly focusing on non-hormonal therapeutic approaches such as CBD – especially for women who do not want or cannot tolerate hormone replacement therapy.

-What role does the endocannabinoid system play in hot flashes?
+What role does the body's own cannabinoid system play in hot flashes?

 The endocannabinoid system (ECS) is a complex regulatory network involved in a variety of physiological processes – including thermoregulation, hormone balance, and stress processing.
 During menopause, when estrogen levels drop, the ECS appears to play a modulatory role in the development of hot flashes.